ims-platform-dev/portal-kombat/bootstrap/terraform/README.md

 ```

 You should see:
-- IAM role ARNs for External DNS and Karpenter
+- IAM role ARNs for External DNS and VPC CNI
-- Instance profile ARN for Karpenter nodes
-- SQS queue URL and ARN
 - Tagged subnet and security group IDs

 ## Outputs